nano-o/Distributed-termination-detection/README.md

 We formalize a simple distributed algorithm and we set up the Apalache model-checker to facilitate searching for an inductive invariant that implies the safety property of the algorithm.
 This is a great exercise in inductive reasoning.
-The solution appears in the master branch, but you should try to find it yourself.
+The solution appears in the main branch, but you should try to find it yourself.
 Note that you should have working knowledge of TLA+ to do the exercise.